-Before we dive into practice, let us first start with some important questions - why use display advertising?
-In 2020 more than $68 billion will be spent on digital display ads in the US and each year this number will be growing.
-In fact, display advertising remains to be one of the most widely used forms of online advertising throughout the last decades.
-Why is it so and what is one of the major benefits of display ads?
+Why use display advertising?
+Display advertising has remained one of the most widely used forms of online advertising throughout the last decades.
+Why is it so, and what is one of the major benefits of display ads?

 Plenty of targeting solutions bring in the major benefits of display ads.
-With their help, marketers can achieve a wide range of business goals from brand awareness to increased conversions and revenue.
-For instance, one can opt for behavioral targeting if they have enough data or focus on contextual targeting, especially if their target market belongs to the areas within GDPR influence.
+With their help, marketers can achieve a wide range of business goals, from brand awareness to increased conversions and revenue.

 Display ads best practices

-In the meantime, surveys confirm that for 50% of companies the creative design is a crucial element of success.
-Clearly, there’s no need to focus all of your efforts on design, but with some effort and high-quality creative, display advertising can become a real game-changer for your business.
+For 50% of companies, creative design is a crucial element of success.
 Here are some tips on how to create the best display ads:

 Come up with a clear message

-Start with the precise intention - what is it that you want to communicate to your audience?
-What is your offer and how is it different from competitors?
-The message should emphasize your unique proposition in a clear and simple manner.
-Next, look through your branding strategy and make sure your message is consistent with the overall image of your company.
+Start with the precise intention — what do you want to communicate to your audience?
+What is your offer, and how is it different from competitors?

 How to hook people in with the right messaging?